opendocsg/slw-judgments-backfill/2001_SGHC_74/report.md

  (3) Nothing in this Ac t affec ts the operation of the Limitation Ac t with respec t to the right of a person in adverse possession of land c omprised in a qualified c ertific ate of title where the possession c ommenc ed before the land was brought under the provisions of this Ac t and that right has been protec ted by c aveat.

  Sec tion 42(2) is the prec ursor of s 50 of the new LTA.
-In Wong Kok Chin v Mah Ten Kui Joseph [1992] 2 SLR 161 , Chan Sek Keong J (as he then was) in delivering the judgment of this c ourt dealt c omprehensively with the provisions
+In Wong Kok Chin v Mah Ten Kui Joseph <span class="citation">[1992] 2 SLR 161</span> , Chan Sek Keong J (as he then was) in delivering the judgment of this c ourt dealt c omprehensively with the provisions

 of the repealed LTA.
 There the adverse possessor`s oc c upation of the enc roac hed land began in 1969.
 On 23 August 1974, the land, of whic h the enc roac hed land was a part, was brought under the provisions of the repealed LTA then applic able and a qualified c ertific ate of title issued.
 On 23 June 1988, the registered proprietor of the land lodged a notic e of reassertion of ownership.
 On 27 June 1988, the adverse possessor lodged a c aveat c laiming an interest as an adverse possessor of the enc roac hed land.
 It was held that the adverse possessor`s c laim fell within s 42(3) in that he had five years` adverse possession before the land bec ame registered land.
 This was an inc hoate interest whic h c rystallised into an indefeasible title by Dec ember 1981 and the registered proprietor`s title was thereby extinguished long before he lodged his reassertion of ownership.
 At p 172 Chan Sek Keong J stated: